 Here’s a simple question that may or may not cause controversy at your holiday dinner: “What if you did not do a traditional Christmas meal?”
 Do you think the earth would drain of its nearly three-fourths water content?
 Would Mount Vesuvius erupt again?
 Or more to the point would the people seated at your Christmas table have to be rushed to the Emergency Room stat, if you decided not to cook a Christmas ham, turkey or carrot cake this holiday season.

 Find what feels right for you, when it comes to cooking.
 Live on the edge!
 (By the way this advice only concerns cooking, your author is quite conservative).
 Although cooking is simply a functional to-do item for many, don’t let that stop you from having fun in the kitchen.
-Think of it as experimentation and the kitchen is your lab where you can be the mad scientist you’ve always wanted to be.
+Think of it as experimentation and think of the kitchen as your lab where you can be the mad scientist you’ve always wanted to be.
 Although there are many wonderful traditions and recipes to follow.
 Your are not limited. my friend!
-So go on Braise, broil, bake, barbecue, or grilling because these are just a tip of iceberg when it comes to achieving your gastronomic feats.
+So go on!
+Braise, broil, bake, barbecue, or grill because these are just the tip of the iceberg when it comes to achieving your gastronomic feats.

 Considering Your Options…

 Whatever you do it should feel good to your soul as well.
 So explore different cuisines and determine what spices make you happy.
 Determine what textures make your mouth feel alive.
 Maybe you’ll discover that flan really could replace your cheesecake or Peruvian chicken is more than capable of being the main bird on the table.